shadrach-tayo/Popcorn-Books/README.md

 # Context
-This Project is a solution my popcorn network interview task You can view the live app [here](https://ubiquitous-cuchufli-da85ef.netlify.app/)
+This Project started as a solution to my popcorn network interview project You can view the live app [here](https://ubiquitous-cuchufli-da85ef.netlify.app/)

+This project aims to showcase how to build a modern UI application with typescript and react while taking advantage of various patterns, modern tools and libraries. building reusable UI components etc This Repo shows how to use these patterns, tools and combine them together to build a modern react-typescript app
+- hooks
+- compound components
+- context api
+- redux toolkit
+- react-query (and it's caching strategies)
+- react suspense
+- Error handling with react-error-boundary
+- and more

 ## How to Run
 - Clone the github repo using this command `git clone https://github.com/shadrach-tayo/Popcorn-Books.git`